Teething In Toddlers: Symptoms And Ways To Ease The Pain

 1. Frozen teething rings or toys: Teething rings and toys that are frozen to soothe the pain may cause more damage than relief to the toddler’s gums.
 The ice-cold toy or ring can numb the mouth, making it hard for the toddler to feel the parts inside.
 It eventually increases the risk of gagging and choking while eating (13).

-1. Numbing gels: Several over-the-counter dental gels work as a topical anesthetic to control pain in the gums.
+1. Numbing gels: Several over-the-counter dental gels work as a topical anesthetic to control gum pain in babies.
 However, they do not work well with the toddlers and should not be used for teething.
 These gels often contain a compound called benzocaine.
 It can cause a side effect called methemoglobinemia, a condition where the blood oxygen levels drop far below average.
 For this reason, the US Food and Drug Administration does not recommend the use of dental numbing gels for children below the age of two years (14).

 1. Homeopathic teething gels and creams: Some studies noted that homeopathic dental gels and creams could cause severe side effects and even deaths among teething toddlers (15).
 Pediatric experts are against their use.